arkachego/audiobook/Readme.md

 # AudioBook: A tiny voice recorder app for personal use

-This repository is the deliverable of the full-stack assignment, linked with the recruitment process for the role of  [AWS Full Stack Lead Developer](https://apply.workable.com/expedite-commerce/j/3FC3A6AEB0/) role in **Expedite Commerce**.
 We have to build a voice recorder app in which the users will be able to record any audio seamlessly.
 They should also be able to play them anytime in the future.

-You can check this [Loom Video](https://www.loom.com/embed/e129a4ca48104279b6b9d5b8e3fd7345?sid=92405318-6a07-4907-aab9-2c257c0baa28) out to experience the demonstration I've created for my app.
-I'm also including some screenshots of the same below.
+The demo is available [here](https://www.loom.com/embed/e129a4ca48104279b6b9d5b8e3fd7345?sid=92405318-6a07-4907-aab9-2c257c0baa28).
+I've also included some screenshots of the app below.

 ![Alt text](assets/onboard-page.png)